>> CROATIA CHARTER 2008

 Total mileage: 206 nm (32 - 24 - 50 - 48 - 52 nm)

-Preamble: I have read a favourable report in a German yachting magazine about an Austrian motor boat charter company who offers a 34 feet twin diesel engines sports cruiser, which is similar to my own boat in England at that time.
+I have read a favourable report about an Austrian motor boat charter company who offers a 34 feet twin diesel engines sports cruiser, which is a similar specification to my own boat in England at that time.
 Unfortunately the boat isn't available in the week we want to book, and I am not willing to go for one of their larger and more expensive fly-bridge yachts, which I consider to be oversized for us two.

 Saturday June 17th.
 Getting out with a late start